promised-ai/redpoll-website/content/blog/safe-ai.md

 ## Novelty detection

 Novelty detection is a broader concept than anomaly detection.
-We think of an anomaly being a one-off observation, while novelty can be an event that changes many observations.
-For example, a new class arises: our model which is trained to classify images of fruits starts receiving images of a vegetable.
+We think of an anomaly as a one-off observation, while novelty can be an event that changes many observations.
+For example, a new class arises: our model which is trained to classify images of fruits starts receiving images of a vegetables.
 Or maybe the interaction between variables changes: the floor of the building in which we run an assay becomes important to prediction because of mold issue.
-Or maybe the entire world goes crazy because of a global viral pandemic (a rather far-fetched scenario).
+Or maybe the entire world goes crazy because of a global viral pandemic (a far-fetched scenario to be sure).
 How will your AI respond?
 It will break.
 Tragically.

 A safe AI must recognize these situations.
 It must tell the user what changed, when the change occurred and what affect the change has on its performance.